KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 **Active Community and Support:**

-- Python has a large, supportive community offering tutorials, open-source contributions, and plenty of resources.
+- Python has a large supportive community, offering tutorials, open-source contributions, and plenty of resources.

 **Integration with Other Tools:**